linuss/smooth-scroll/README.md

 * offset: The amount of space in pixels between the element to scroll to and the top of the viewport that is to remain after scrolling.
 Defaults to 12.
 * speed: The speed with which the scrolling is to take place.
 Experiment to find the value that works for you.
 100 is the default.
 * easing: The easing function to use.
 Check out the [easing functions](https://package.elm-lang.org/packages/elm-community/easing-functions/latest/) package for more information. `Ease.outQuint` is the default.
+* container: Which element to scroll inside of.
+Defaults to the document body, but can be configured with `containerElement`.

 You can then pass this config record to the `scrollToWithOptions` function.